-Today we cover another interesting topic: how much does it cost to create a search engine?
-We, at Azati, develop and deliver commercial search engines.
+Today we cover another interesting topic: how to build a search engine and how much does it cost?
+At Azati, we develop and deliver commercial search engines.
 Those engines are entirely different from the regular ones like Google, Yahoo, Bing, Baidu, and others.
 Many facts about commercial search engines are unobvious and quite hard to understand without a degree in computer science.

-In this article, we give precise information on the types of commercial search engines and how much it costs to build one.
+In this article, we are going to give precise information on the types of commercial search engines and how much it costs to build one.

 We describe several main aspects that affect the end price: